 This is the simplest of walks beginning and ending at a (very large) car-park with toilets and following well-sign-posted routes (excepted where I’ve cobbled together extra stuff) along the newest section of The John Muir Way (JMW).
-This section used to follow the road but has been developed at cost of half a million pounds so wear your best boots!
+This section used to follow the road but has been developed at a cost of half a million pounds so wear your best boots!
 The new route comes in from Balloch but, given the limitations of a circular walk back to the cars, you can do an extended loop from Edenmill Farm car-park.
 This is an unexceptional walk although Burncrooks Reservoir is pleasant and the views of the Campsies, the Kilpatricks and the Arrochar Alps from parts of the path are lovely.
 The two reservoirs are also pretty enough.
 The walk back looking across at Glasgow no more than 5-6 miles away is astonishing.
 There are two opt outs, allowing you to get back to the café for an extra cup-of-tea!
 The full length is just under 8 miles on mainly level paths.

 Park at Edenmill Farm car-park